Last updated on October 1st, 2021

-Here are some surprising facts about the program:
+Here are some surprising facts about the Estonia E-residency program:

-- Until now, more than 175 countries have applied for the e-resident status.
+- Until now, more than 175 countries have applied for e-resident status.

 - The British journalist Edward Lucas was the first to be granted an e-resident status.

-- Former US President Barack Obama received his Estonian e-residency while on service to ensure a strong relationship with the country.
+- Former US President Barack Obama received his e-residency of Estonia while on service to ensure a strong relationship with the country.